ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 Once the GitHub repository is forked successfully, navigate to the `Settings` tab and click `Actions` in the left navigation pane.
 In `Runners`, select `New self-hosted runner` which opens up a new page to configure the runner.
 For `Runner image` select `Linux` and `Architecture` as `ARM64`.
 Execute the commands shown on this page on the `D2psv6` VM you created in previous step.

 Once the runner is configured successfully, you will see a self-hosted runner appear on the same page in GitHub.

+To learn more about creating an Arm-based self-hosted runner refer to this [learning path](/learning-paths/laptops-and-desktops/self_hosted_cicd_github/)

 ## Create an AKS cluster with Arm-based Azure Cobalt 100 nodes using Terraform